Food is Medicine in North Carolina: Healthy Food Prescriptions, Now and In the Future

 North Carolina is one of the top agricultural states in our country, yet nourishing food is not universally accessible.
 In fact, one in seven North Carolina households were food insecure prior to the COVID-19 pandemic.
-Unfortunately, that number is rising as the pandemic stretches on.
+Unfortunately, that number is rose as the pandemic stretched on.

 Families experiencing food insecurity face tough choices every day having to choose between food and other critical expenses like housing, transportation, and medical care.
 The effects of food insecurity are far reaching with its links to decreased healthy food consumption, increased risk for diet-sensitive chronic disease, and increased health care costs, among others.

 In order to combat this and ensure better health outcomes for everyone living in North Carolina, innovative approaches are essential.
 One of those approaches is Healthy Food Prescriptions, which make healthy food more accessible for people and the communities that need it through partnerships between community-based organizations and health care providers.
 Patients are assessed by a health professional for diet-related disease and/or food insecurity, and then the patient is prescribed a food-based intervention (beyond nutrition education) delivered by a community-based organization.

 Research indicates Food is Medicine interventions, like Healthy Food Prescriptions, are effective and hold promise for improving health and quality of life.
 Other impacts are wide-ranging:

 - Activation of health care professionals in solutions that support health and address food insecurity rather than focusing on the downstream impacts

 - Leveraging the local expertise and asset-bases of community-based organizations to support health